Coleridge-Initiative/big-data-and-social-science/13-ChapterWorkbooks.Rmd

 The *Machine Learning Model Training and Evaluation* workbook uses the label and features that were created in the previous workbooks to construct a training and test set for model building and evaluation.
-It exemplifies how to train machine learning models using `scikit-learn` in Python and how to evaluate prediction performance for classification tasks.
-In addition, it is shown how to construct and compare multiple machine learning models in a for-loop in Python.
+It walks through examples on how to train machine learning models using `scikit-learn` in Python and how to evaluate prediction performance for classification tasks.
+In addition, it demonstrates how to construct and compare many different machine learning models in Python.
 In this workbook, you will learn how to:

 -   Pre-process data to provide valid inputs for machine learning models,